 • Margarete Ralston

-It's difficult to believe, but Medicare and Medicaid are almost 60 years old!
-Originally, Medicare and Medicaid were administered by different agencies.
-Medicare was created as part of the Social Security Amendments of 1965, which were signed into law by President Lyndon B. Johnson.
-The program was administered by the Social Security Administration (SSA), which also oversaw the Social Security program.
+It may be hard to believe, but Medicare and Medicaid are already 60 years old!
+Initially, these programs were managed by different agencies.
+Medicare was established through the Social Security Amendments of 1965, which President Lyndon B. Johnson signed into law.
+The Social Security Administration (SSA) managed the program, along with overseeing the Social Security program itself.

-Medicaid, on the other hand, was created as part of the same legislation, but it was administered by a different agency - the Department of Health, Education, and Welfare (HEW).
-At the time, HEW was a cabinet-level department responsible for overseeing a wide range of health, education, and welfare programs.
+Conversely, Medicaid was also a product of the same legislation but was administered by a different agency—the Department of Health, Education, and Welfare (HEW).
+At that time, HEW was a cabinet-level department responsible for a wide array of health, education, and welfare initiatives.

-Over time, the administration of Medicare and Medicaid evolved.
-In 1977, HEW was split into two separate departments - the Department of Education and the Department of Health and Human Services (HHS).
-Today, Medicare is administered by the Centers for Medicare & Medicaid Services (CMS), which is part of HHS.
-Medicaid is also administered by CMS, but it is run at the state level with federal oversight.
-Some states call Medicaid by their own name, like California does with MediCal.
+Over the years, the administration of both Medicare and Medicaid has evolved.
+In 1977, HEW was divided into two distinct departments—the Department of Education and the Department of Health and Human Services (HHS).
+Today, the Centers for Medicare & Medicaid Services (CMS) administers Medicare, as well as Medicaid, which operates at the state level under federal guidelines.
+Some states even assign their own names to Medicaid; for instance, California refers to it as Medi-Cal.

 Recent Posts